There are some medical conditions and disabilities that can make it unsafe to drive and can invalidate your car insurance.

 You really shouldn't drive after any medical procedure until your doctor says it's safe to do so.
 If you've had a general anaesthetic, you mustn't drive for at least 48 hours to allow the drugs to leave your system.

-If you've had an injury or procedure that's likely to affect you for 3 months or longer (for example, a broken arm), you must let the DVLA know.
+If you've had an injury or procedure that's likely to affect you for three months or longer (for example, a broken arm), you must let the DVLA know.
 If you're able to keep full control over the vehicle, you may be able to continue driving with an injury, but if you don't report this, you could invalidate your insurance policy or face criminal charges for driving without due care and attention.

 Can you drive if you're epileptic?